Category Archives: E-bike Tips

 Join our monthly newsletter and have a chance to win an E-bike while getting regular HaveFunBiking updates and promotions.

-Tips on bicycle theft prevention to keep your e-bike safe and secure
+Bicycle theft prevention to keep your e-bike secure

 by John Brown

-Bikes in general, are stolen often, but for a thief, an electric bike is the crown jewel.
-With e-bikes normally, a larger investment here is some of these bicycle theft prevention ideas to consider.
-To protect your e-bike investment, consider using a U-lock in combination with a cable lock or bike lock alarm.
-You could also take the bike inside a building with you or use a mobile bike storage locker for storing your e-bike.
-There are also some modern ways with GPS tracking devices to help you retrieve your bike if it is stolen.
+Bikes in general, are stolen often, but for a thief in today’s crazy world, an electric bike is the crown jewel.
+With e-bikes, normally a larger investment here are some bicycle theft prevention ideas to consider.
+To protect your bicycle investment, consider using a combination of a U-lock, or cable lock, along with a GPS-tracking air tag.
+You could also take the bike inside a building with you or use a mobile bike storage locker for storing your bike.
+Using a combination of the above locks will deter a thief.
+And with a GPS tracking device attached will help you retrieve your bike if it is stolen.

 Types of bicycle theft prevention